Finger Detection

 In the project, we use Raspberry RP2040 based microcontroller, and in the tutorial we have two sections that provide walk-through codes, guiding you through the foundational steps and acquainting you with microcontroller configurations and micro-Python programming.

-These libraries will automatically bring in dependencies like math
+Some libraries will automatically bring in dependencies like math

 , numpy